AnjanRanaMagar/Trending_Food/README.md

-# spicyfood
+##  Spicyfood is a project based on THE ODIN PROJECT!
-Hello Guys!
-This is my first project at OdinProject and I am excited to accomplish this project.
+The projects includes the HTML, CSS and JS file.